 Dr. Amir Barati Farimani

-Assistant Professor, Mechanical Engineering and Biomedical Engineering
+Associate Professor, Mechanical Engineering and Biomedical Engineering

 - B.S.
 Mechanical Engineering, Ferdowsi University of Mashhad, 2005

 - M.S., Mechanical Engineering, Tehran TMU University, 2008

 - Ph.D., Mechanical Science and Engineering, University of Illinois at Urbana-Champaign, 2015